sergiasenjo/MEAN-Phones/README.md

 ### Run on localhost

-You need insert this commands to run the application:
+You need to insert this commands to run the application:

 ```sh
 ng build --prod